aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-content/manage-text/wordart/_index.md

 {{% /alert %}}

 ## **Apply Outer Shadow Effects to Texts**
-Aspose.Slides for Java provides the [**IOuterShadow**](https://reference.aspose.com/slides/androidjava/com.aspose.slides/interfaces/IOuterShadow) and [**IInnerShadow**](https://reference.aspose.com/slides/androidjava/com.aspose.slides/interfaces/IInnerShadow) classes that allow you to apply shadow effects to a text carried by [TextFrame](https://reference.aspose.com/slides/androidjava/com.aspose.slides/classes/TextFrame).
+title: Aspose.Slides for Android via Java provides the [**IOuterShadow**](https://reference.aspose.com/slides/androidjava/com.aspose.slides/interfaces/IOuterShadow) and [**IInnerShadow**](https://reference.aspose.com/slides/androidjava/com.aspose.slides/interfaces/IInnerShadow) classes that allow you to apply shadow effects to a text carried by [TextFrame](https://reference.aspose.com/slides/androidjava/com.aspose.slides/classes/TextFrame).
 Go through these steps:

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/androidjava/com.aspose.slides/presentation) class.
 2. Obtain the reference of a slide by using its index.